Evalle/pyweather/README.md

-#### Weather is a python program which allows you to get accurate weather forecst in any part of the world.
-It uses forecst.io API so it's very accurate.
+#### Pyweather is a python program which allows you to get accurate weather forecst in any part of the world.
+It uses forecast.io API so it's very accurate.

 ***Instructions:***